Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

 By marking your results and connecting the three lines, you will see exactly what your soil type is.
 It is the dot where the three lines you drew meet.

 There are basically only two types of soil amendments – organic and inorganic.
 Organic amendments occur naturally and can include the following;

 - Kelp or seaweed

 - Bone meal

-Inorganic fertilizers would be the commercial amendments like granular fertilizers that are sold in garden supply stores and are not marked as “organic”.
+Inorganic fertilizers would be commercial amendments like granular fertilizers that are sold in garden supply stores and are not marked as “organic”.

-But if the cow received antibiotics, or is fed a commercial grain, or eats from a field that was treated with chemicals over the last few years, that manure is NOT organic.
+But if the cow received antibiotics, is fed a commercial grain, or eats from a field that was treated with chemicals over the last few years, that manure is NOT organic.

 No matter what type of soil you find that you have, eventually you will be adding amendments.

 Mulch and Cover Crops